 The University of Arkansas Medical School in Little Rock is a good school but is relatively small in patient numbers, and I was looking for a larger training facility with many more thousand patient visits annually.
 One of my top choices was Cook County Hospital in Chicago, Illinois, but fortunately my visit there was in December.
 I immediately knew I couldn’t tolerate the extreme winter weather conditions of Chicago, so I opted for the more moderate climate of Atlanta.
 In a few months following my arrival in Atlanta on July 1, 1964 I would discover the wisdom of my choice.

-Our wedding was beautiful and especially meaningful because Cathy’s Dad George Young, a premier building contractor in Fort Lauderdale had just completely remodeled Park Temple Methodist Church.
-Our wedding was the first event in that gorgeous church.
+Our wedding was beautiful and especially meaningful because Cathy’s Dad, George Young who was a premier building contractor in Fort Lauderdale had just completely remodeled Park Temple Methodist Church.
+Our wedding was the first event in this gorgeous church.
 I was in such a groom’s state of mind I don’t remember much of the actual ceremony.
 I do know I had the words “Thee I Love” inscribed in her wedding band, and I promised to love her unconditionally until death separated us.
 Our honeymoon was simply a two day’s driving trip to our new apartment in New Orleans with a few scheduled stops along the way.
 On my Intern’s salary of $175 per month, we didn’t have any surplus cash for a more elaborate trip.

 We had many memorable experiences from our four New Orleans years, but none surpass the birth of our first child, John Aaron born on July 7, 1967.
 At the time we lived in a subdivision called Delmont Village on the West Bank in Algiers, and two of our neighbors and close friends were John and Jean Boyd.
 They were a retired couple in their 60’s from upstate New York, and they became surrogate parents for us in addition to being wonderful friends.